Former Rep. Lee Zeldin speaks at this summer's Republican National...

 But like most members of the House in both parties, Zeldin usually voted with his caucus during his four terms in Congress — and that meant several votes against expansion of environmental regulations or additional funding for environmental programs.

-Those votes included rejecting amendments to eliminate funds for renewable energy, the slash EPA funding, to block drilling for oil in Alaska’s arctic Refuge and in the Atlantic Ocean, and to bar logging in the Tongass National Forest in Alaska.
+Those votes included rejecting amendments to eliminate funds for renewable energy, to slash EPA funding, to block drilling for oil in Alaska’s Arctic National Wildlife Refuge and in the Atlantic Ocean, and to bar logging in the Tongass National Forest in Alaska.

 But his votes with the House Republican majority often favored power companies, oil pipelines and mining companies by cutting or limiting environmental regulations, the review found.